mattfoster/mattfoster.github.com/_posts/2012-07-07-converting-pngs-for-display-on-lcds.markdown

 The boards just arrived, so I decided to have a play by wiring one up to an Arduino and giving it a poke.

-Frist, I grabbed the code samples from the [Sabernetic site](http://sabernetics.com/store/0-84-oled-display-96x16/), and after a quick look I noticed that it's based on Adafruit's [OLED Display Library](https://github.com/adafruit/Adafruit_SSD1306).
+First, I grabbed the code samples from the [Sabernetic site](http://sabernetics.com/store/0-84-oled-display-96x16/), and after a quick look I noticed that it's based on Adafruit's [OLED Display Library](https://github.com/adafruit/Adafruit_SSD1306).